Woodbridge festival ADVANCE DISCOUNT tickets here

 Woodbridge Festival of Art and Music is not-for-profit and supports local culture, venues, education and community projects.

-We're extremely grateful to The Arts Council and the National Lottery funded Let's Create initiative, Suffolk County Council, East Suffolk Council, Woodbridge Town Council, Dedham Vale AONB/Suffolk Coast and Heaths' AONB's Sustainable Development Fund, The Co-Op, Ipswich Borough Council, HM Government DLUHC Windrush Day Grant Scheme and UK Shared Prosperity Fund in East Suffolk, and the people of Woodbridge for generously supporting our mission to promote culture and creativity in our area and to promote sustainability.
+We're extremely grateful to The Co-Op national Community Fund, East Suffolk District Council ECB Fund, MSC, Scops, Arts Council England and the National Lottery funded Let's Create initiative, Woodbridge Town Council, Dedham Vale AONB/Suffolk Coast and Heaths' AONB's Sustainable Development Fund, Ipswich Borough Council, HM Government DLUHC Windrush Day Grant Scheme and UK Shared Prosperity Fund in East Suffolk, Suffolk County Council and the people of Woodbridge for generously supporting our mission to promote culture, creative participation and creative education in our area and to promote inclusivity and encourage sustainability and eco practices.